 Androgenic Alopecia is treatable in the vast majority of cases and the Belgravia Centre has an excellent track record in treating women with this condition.
 Following a personalised treatment plan, the majority of women will experience hair loss stabilisation and many will also see some degree of hair regrowth.
 Photo-scans will be taken before, during and after your treatment, so you’ll be able to see the progress for yourself.

 Any personal treatment plan for female pattern hair loss is based around Minoxidil, the only hair loss treatment approved and proven for female use by the MHRA and its US counterpart the FDA.
 In trials, two out of three women with moderate genetic hair loss reported re-growth.

 Minoxidil works by increasing blood and nutrient flow to the scalp, ensuring that hair receives everything it needs to grow back at its healthiest.
-Our in-house pharmacy creates its own preparations of Minoxidil, adding booster ingredients such as Azelaic Acid which can help boost hair health and re-growth.
+Our in-house pharmacy creates its own preparations of Minoxidil, adding booster ingredients such as Azelaic Acid which may help boost hair health and regrowth.
 The pharmacy can also prepare a selection of hair care products tailored to your individual hair type and condition.

 Treating other female hair loss conditions

 If your hair loss is not genetic, there are a variety of other ways the Belgravia Centre can help you ensure your hair grows back healthy and strong.
 Women suffering from Telogen Effluvium tend to report full re-growth naturally, once the cycle returns to normal, but using booster products such as Hair Vitalics can help ensure hair is as strong as it can be, and in some cases promote faster growth.